-At fiscal year ended June 30, 2016, the School District had \$43.1 million invested in capital assets in the governmental funds.
-Table 4 reflects a summary of these balances net of accumulated depreciation.
-The School District's capital assets, net of accumulated depreciation, totaling \$43.1 million are comprised of buildings and building improvements (94.0%), land and land improvements (3.4%), and equipment (2.6%).
+At fiscal year ended June 30, 2017, the School District had \$41.9 million in capital assets in the governmental funds.
+Table 4 reflects a summary of capital asset balances net of accumulated depreciation.
+The School District's capital assets, net of accumulated depreciation, totaling \$41.9 million are comprised of buildings and building improvements (94.4%), land and land improvements (3.2%), and equipment (2.4%).
+Additional information about the School District's capital assets can be found in the notes to the basic financial statements.